TheOdinProject/curriculum/templates/TOPStyleGuide.md

 ### Introduction

-A brief introduction.
+A BRIEF INTRODUCTION.

 ### Learning Outcomes

 This section contains a general overview of topics that you will learn in this lesson.

-*   A learning outcome.
+*   A LEARNING OUTCOME.

-### Custom Section Heading
+### CUSTOM SECTION HEADING

-Custom section content.
+CUSTOM SECTION CONTENT.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">
-1. A resource/task.
+1. A RESOURCE/TASK.
 </div>

 ### Knowledge Check

 This section contains questions for you to check your understanding of this lesson on your own.
 If you’re having trouble answering a question, click it and review the material it links to.

-*   <a class="knowledge-check-link" href="A knowledge check URL">A knowledge check question.</a>
+*   <a class="knowledge-check-link" href="A KNOWLEDGE CHECK URL">A KNOWLEDGE CHECK QUESTION.</a>

 ### Additional Resources